xan105/node-powertoast/README.md

   Protocol to launch when the user click on the toast.<br />
   If none (**default**) click will just dismiss the notification.<br />

-  Only protocol type action buttons are supported as there's no way of receiving feedback from the user's choice.
+  Only protocol type action buttons are supported as there's no way of receiving feedback from the user's choice.<br />
+  (Well except if you are using NodeRT native module but I didn't implement it to match PowerShell features 😛)

   Example of protocol type action button to open up Windows 10's maps app with a pre-populated search field set to "sushi":